 In the United States, we derive most of our revenue from the sale of our products to hospitals and ASCs, which typically bill various third-party payors, including Medicare, Medicaid, private insurance companies, health maintenance organizations and other healthcare-related organizations.
 In addition, we expect that any portion of the costs and fees associated with our products that are not covered by these third-party payors, such as deductibles or co-payments, will be billed directly to the patient by the provider.
 Further, certain third-party payors may not cover our products and the related procedures because they may determine that our products and the related procedures are experimental or investigational.
 Customers that perform the procedure may be subject to reimbursement claim denials upon submission of the claim.
 Customers may also be subject to recovery of overpayments if a third-party payor makes payment for the claim and subsequently determines that the third-party payor's coding, billing or coverage policies were not followed.
-In addition, although most large insurers have established coverage policies in place to cover SNM and bulking agent therapy, certain commercial payors have a patient-by-patient prior authorization process that must be followed before they will provide reimbursement for SNM and bulking agent therapy.
-These processes typically involve the treating physician submitting a form to the payor that provides information about the past treatments provided to the patient that proved ineffective, and the physician's recommendation that the patient be treated with SNM and bulking agent therapy.
-Although the prior authorization process can take several weeks, based on our industry knowledge, it generally results in positive coverage determination for these patients, however this process may not result in positive coverage determination for these patients.
-Further, any decline in the amount payors are willing to reimburse our target customers could make it difficult for our target customers to adopt or continue using our products and could create additional pricing pressure for us.
+Further, any decline in the amount payors are willing to reimburse our customers could make it difficult for our customers to adopt or continue using our products and could create additional pricing pressure for us.
 If we are forced to lower the price we charge for our products, our gross margins will decrease, which could have a material adverse effect on our business, financial condition and results of operations and impair our ability to grow our business.